arosetti/openmm_engine/README.md

 Testing
 ========
+Put the "data" directory containing lod files in the same directory of the scripts.

 You can play with the class methods, extract all data or search specific files.
 - run: ./lod_test.py
        ./map_test.py

 MM6 Opengl Engine Demo
 ----------
 This is a simple messy opengl example with python3.
-It loads resources from mm6 lod files and uses as textures,map,sprites :D
+It loads resources from MM6 lod files and uses as textures,map,sprites :D

 (the original example code has been taken from http://openglsamples.sourceforge.net/ and adapted to my needs)

-WARNING: use data from mm6! (tested on gentoo linux)
+WARNING: use data from MM6! (tested on gentoo linux)
 - run: ./openmm\_engine\_test.py \<mapcode\>

 Mapcode is a 2 char coordinate of the map of Enroth.
 The first char is one of (a b c d e).
 The second char is one of (1 2 3).
 For example 'e3' is new New Sorpigal which is default if you don't specify the code

+The keyboard are mapped to the movement system of MMVI. wasd, pag up,down ins...etc.
+That's really bad for a laptop, sorry for now...

 as you can see the map is not yet completed.